MikHulk/parquet-viewer/README.md

 # USAGE

-all build step can be performed from npm in `./www`.
+all build step can be performed with npm from `./www`.

 ## Build Elm UI